hoeghh/jenkins_platform/README.md

 ### run.sh
 The run script starts the container and prints out its docker ID and IP address.

+### update-jenkins.sh
+This script will, when Jenkins is running, pull the plugins from Jenkins that needs to be updated, and then request Jenkins to do the update, and restart.
+Jenkins need to be running for this.
+After the script stops running, the Jenkins instances plugins will be up-to-date.

 ## Jenkins slave

 ### Dockerfile